asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ## Define schemas

-Previously, the `reaction` schema was simplified to just include the `event` payload.
-However, in this instance, you will be elaborating on the schema for the complete request it is anticipated to receive.
+Previously, the `reaction` schema was simplified to include the `event` payload.
+However, in this instance, you will be able to elaborate on the schema for the complete request it is expected to receive.

 <Remember>
 The sample request and response payloads are extracted from <a href="https://api.slack.com/apis/connections/socket#events">Slack's official documentation</a>.